An Ultimate Guide to Rent in Dubai – Costs Revealed for Both Tenants and Landlords

 • For a 1 or 2-BR apartment – AED 1500 to AED 2500

-Note* Hiring the top movers and packers is always advisable if you don’t want to destroy your furniture or any other goods.
+Note* Hiring the top movers and packers is always advisable if you don’t want to destroy your furniture or other goods.

 2. Ejari Registration